“All I have are negative thoughts…”

 Are negative thoughts stopping you from enjoying your life?
 Do you find it hard to relax and enjoy spending time with others because all you can do is think negative thoughts?

-Negative thinking can be exhausting and can lead to greater issues such as depression, anxiety, and low self-esteem.
-In this article, we’ll take a look at why you might be having negative thoughts lately and what you can do to challenge and overcome negativity and free yourself from the cycle of one negative thought after another.
+In this post, we’ll take a look at why you may be having negative thoughts lately and what you can do to challenge and overcome negativity and free yourself from the cycle.

-This article will offer some practical self-help tips and techniques to help you feel more positive.
-Bear in mind that even though self-help is important and effective when dealing with mental health concerns, it may also be necessary to speak to a professional therapist.
+Remember that even though self-help is effective for dealing with mental health concerns, it may also be necessary to speak to a professional therapist.

 Why am I having negative thoughts?